-(18) 1981 c.69.
+(a) 1981 c.69.
 See section 28 as substituted by Schedule 9 to the Countryside and Rights of Way Act 2000 (c.
 37).

-(19) Council Regulation (EC) 1698/2005 was repealed by Article 88 of Regulation (EU) 1305/2013 but commitments entered into under it remain in force by virtue of the transitional provision in that Article.

-(5) In paragraph (4)-

-"anaerobic digestate" means the product of anaerobic digestion other than from sewage or material in a landfill;

-"sewage sludge" means sludge within the meaning of the Sludge (Use in Agriculture) Regulations 1989(20) the use of which complies with regulation 3 of those Regulations.

-- (6) A person must not spread organic manure within 50 metres of a borehole, spring or well. - (7) This regulation does not apply to land which is covered by a greenhouse.
+- (b) subject to an agri-environmental commitment entered into under Council Regulation (EC) 1698/2005(a) or Regulation (EU) 1305/2013. - (4) Organic manure in the form of slurry, sewage sludge or anaerobic digestate (or any combination of those) may be spread, except within 6 metres of surface water, if the spreading equipment used is- - (a) a trailing hose band spreader or a trailing shoe band spreader, - (b) an injector which injects the organic manure no deeper than 10cm below the surface of the soil, or - (c) a dribble bar applicator. - (5) In paragraph (4)- - "anaerobic digestate" means the product of anaerobic digestion other than from sewage or material in a landfill; - "sewage sludge" means sludge within the meaning of the Sludge (Use in Agriculture) Regulations 1989(b) the use of which complies with regulation 3 of those Regulations. - (6) A person must not spread organic manure within 50 metres of a borehole, spring or well. - (7) This regulation does not apply to land which is covered by a greenhouse.